ikenna/scalafutures/docs/4_Callbacks_on_futures.md

 ```

-Note that in the above example we create our own ExecutionContext using Executors.newCachedThreadPool() (line 9),  instead of importing the ExecutionContext.Implicits.global as before.
+Note that in the above example we create our own ExecutionContext using `Executors.newCachedThreadPool()` (line 9),  instead of importing the `ExecutionContext.Implicits.global` as we did in previous examples.
 (See footnote 1)

 The below example shows use of the OnComplete callback ( [or view the src file](https://github.com/ikenna/scalafutures/blob/master/main/test/ikenna/futuresnotes/OnComplete_Callback.scala) )